jonlpersson/ed-latimore/site/_posts/2021-01-11-how-to-get-your-life-together-in-10-steps.md

   - the-inner-work
 image: /assets/images/thumbnails/2021/ed-liberty-1.jpg
 description: >-
-  Is it possible to turn your shitty life around?
-I'm living proof that you can.
-  If you're unhappy with where you're at in life, keep reading.
+  Struggling to get your life together?
+Discover actionable tips and strategies to help you organize, improve, and transform your life for lasting success and happiness.
 ---
 I used to be a sad human being.